AutoGIS-2017/final-assignment-Oyelowo/README.md

 the specified input is not included in the matrices specified by use._

 _The function has thesame function as the function 'extract_files'.
-The only difference is that the user is prompted to input the          values which should be separated by comma(,)._
+The only difference is that the user is not prompted to input the grid values but this should be specified in the parameter 'userinput'._

 -  **_zipped_data_path:_** This is the path to the zipped Helsinki travel time matrices data which should be specified.